King of Prussia (shopping mall)

 King of Prussia, colloquially known as the King of Prussia Mall and sometimes shortened to K.O.P., is a shopping mall located in the community of King of Prussia in Upper Merion Township, Pennsylvania.
 It is the largest shopping mall in Pennsylvania and the fourth-largest shopping mall in the United States in terms of gross leasable area.
 It is an upscale mall with 450 retailers.

 The mall opened in 1963, with a complex that became known as The Plaza at King of Prussia.
 A second, entirely separate complex, The Court at King of Prussia, opened adjacent to it in 1981.
 In 2016, a major expansion, now known as The Connector, was completed, connecting the two buildings and creating one large shopping mall.

 Location

-King of Prussia mall is located in the census-designated place of King of Prussia, in Upper Merion Township, Montgomery County, Pennsylvania, 20 mi northwest of Philadelphia.
+King of Prussia mall is located in the census-designated place of King of Prussia, in Upper Merion Township, Pennsylvania, 20 mi northwest of Philadelphia.
 The mall is near the convergence of four major highways: the Schuylkill Expressway (Interstate 76), the Pennsylvania Turnpike (Interstate 76/Interstate 276), U.S. Route 202, and U.S. Route 422.
 The mall is located northeast of the Schuylkill Expressway and south of the Pennsylvania Turnpike on the north side of US 202 between Gulph Road to the southwest and Allendale Road to the northeast, with Mall Boulevard providing access to and running through the mall grounds between Gulph Road and US 202.
 Mall Boulevard passes under a portion of the shopping mall.
 Ramps to and from the westbound direction of the Schuylkill Expressway connect to Mall Boulevard.